The Book Proposal Lab

 This course is for nonfiction writers ready to move from idea to professional execution.

 We clarify your core idea and shape it into something marketable.
-You’ll define your promise, identify your audience, analyze comparable titles, and sharpen your angle so your book stands out in a crowded landscape.
+You’ll define your hook, identify the arc of your book, and sharpen your angle so your book stands out in a crowded landscape.
 By the end of this phase, you’ll know exactly what you’re selling and why it matters.

 Weeks 1-3